Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The guiding principles.
 - [ ] Governance.
 - [ ] Practices.
-- [x] The four dimensions of service management.
+- [x] The four dimensions of Service Management.

 **[⬆ Back to Top](#table-of-contents)**